CM4all/beng-proxy/doc/translation.rst

 - ``REALM_FROM_AUTH_BASE``: Copy the ``AUTH`` or ``AUTH_FILE`` contents
   to ``REALM`` (i.e. without ``APPEND_AUTH``).

-- ``TRANSPARENT``: Transparent proxy: forward URI arguments to the request handler instead of using them.
-As a side effect, session handling is disabled.
+- ``TRANSPARENT``: Transparent proxy: forward URI path segment params to the request handler instead of using them.
+This disables legacy handling of these params (which was used to control widget rendering).

 - ``LANGUAGE``: overrides the ``Accept-Language`` request header for this session